 The Council has a Counter Fraud and Corruption Policy in place a well as an Anti Money Laundering Policy.
-These need to be reviewed and updated to ensure that the requirements of the Bribery Act 2011 are properly considered in the arrangements.
-This is work in progress and revised strategies will be considered by Members of the Audit Committee in due course, if appropriate.
+These have been reviewed and updated to ensure that the requirements of the Bribery Act 2011 are properly considered in the arrangements and in addition an Anti Bribery Strategy was developed and considered by the Members of the Audit Committee in April 2015 and formally approved by the Executive on 1st June.
+An e-learning module is under development to support the Council's counter-fraud and corruption suite of policies.

-The Council completed the Audit Commission Fraud and Corruption Survey and National Fraud Initiatives (NFI) in 2013/14.
+The Council completed the Audit Commission Fraud and Corruption Survey in 2014/15 and work is on-going on the National Fraud Initiatives (NFI).